 Melbourne isn’t a cheap place to drink, and laws restricting alcohol in public places means that cracking open crate of tinnies just isn’t done.
 Meander the laneways for good happy hour deals and enjoy the ambience of places like Berlin Bar (will you choose east or west?) or the kitsch and stylish Cookie.
 Visit Fitzroy and wander down Brunswick street to watch great live bands with your tipple; The Worker’s Club, Polly, and Hi-Fi all being obvious examples, and I saw some local talent and enjoyed local brew in these fine establishments.
 Of course, drinks don’t have to be alcoholic.
 Melbournians are the coffee snobs of the world, with barista wars and loyal ties being the norm.

-Remember to wander through the arty, ambient laneways and marvel at the street art, with Hosier Lane and Rutledge being two key points, along the striking Southbank of the Yarra River, and out to the suburbs like Fitzroy where music and art rival for your attention.
+Melbourne on a Budget Remember to wander through the arty, ambient laneways and marvel at the street art, with Hosier Lane and Rutledge being two key points, along the striking Southbank of the Yarra River, and out to the suburbs like Fitzroy where music and art rival for your attention.
 There is plenty to do in Melbourne of a more organised fashion that won’t cost too much.

 The blue city bikes that are dotted all over are an easy way to explore, and the brilliant tourist information provided excellent self-guided and guided walking tours from the office in Federation Sqaure.
 Federation Sqaure’s own calendar is worth a perusal, with free events ranging from film to fitness, food markets to art exhibitions all taking place in the sqaure.
 Also, here is the National Gallery and the Australian Centre for the Moving Image, where a number of hours can easily be spent, before you wander to the Victoria National Library.
 Along the bridge are the Botanic Gardens, so if nature rather than culture is the fix you are after, laze away a few hours here.